eCook Meal

 PLATE IT UP!

 Plate up the steak slices and pour over any reserved pan juices.
-Serve alongside the bombay potatoes and the tomato sambal.
-Dollop over the cucumber raita and garnish with the remaining coriander.
+Serve alongside the bombay potatoes and the Tomato sambal.
+Dollop over the Cucumber raita and garnish with the remaining coriander.
 Delicious!

 BOIL THE TATOES